 Disable Power Management and screen savers

-Operating System issue
+Operating system issue

-Bad memory or other bad hardware
+Bad memory, or other types of hardware failure

 If you have followed all the above recommendations and continue to experience GPFs, there may be bad or failing hardware inside your computer.
 Often bad memory is the primary cause for random GPFs.